colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 cd ~/src
 ```

-Then run the following single command, but replace `NNNNN` with the port number from step 2 and `domain.tld` with the domain you’re creating certificates for:
+Then run the following single command, but replace `NNNN` with the port number from step 2 and `domain.tld` with the domain you’re creating certificates for:

-	Le_HTTPPort=NNNNN acme.sh --test --issue --standalone -d domain.tld -d www.domain.tld
+	acme.sh --http-port NNNN --test --issue --standalone -d domain.tld -d www.domain.tld

+A little explanation about the options and parameters…

-This command instructs _acme.sh_ to bind to the port from step #2, thus proving to LE that you control the domains for which you are issuing a certificate.
+The `--http-port` option, and associated `NNNN` parameter, instructs _acme.sh_ to bind to the port number you took note of in section #2 (replacing `NNNN` with the noted number), thus proving to LE that you control the domains for which you are issuing a certificate.
 By doing it this way, you won’t have to create a CSR in the WebFaction dashboard later.

+The `--test` parameter prevents this test run from being counted  against LE’s limit of 5 duplicate cert requests per week, as described in the _About Let’s Encrypt_ section at head of this doc.

+The `--issue` option, in not so technical terms, is the exutive order from the command that says “create the certs”.

+The `--standalone` option, [as explained by the developer of _acme.sh_](https://github.com/Neilpang/acme.sh/issues/646#issuecomment-280967150), is used when you don't have a webserver running.
+The option instructs _acme.sh_ to start an http server internally, which listens at port 80 by default (but overridden by port set with `NNNN`) to finish the validation.
+Otherwise there would be a conflict on 80 port.
+This option sounds like it could be redundant since we’re clarify a specific port and overriding port 80, but the option does work when used, so you might not want to drop it.
+(Dropping it has not been tested.)

+And the `-d` option, and associated domain parameter, is how you indicate which domain to create the certificate for.
+You can string as many domain names into the command as you want, but just make sure each name includes an entry with and without “www”.

-If all goes well, you will see certificate data info like this at the end of the generated output:
+If all goes well when running the command, you will see certificate information like the following at the end of the generated output:

 ```
 [Fri Feb 10 13:53:02 UTC 2017] Cert success.